Bill Maas

-William Thomas Maas (born March 2, 1962) is a former American football defensive tackle who played for the Kansas City Chiefs (1984–1992), and the Green Bay Packers (1993).
+William Thomas Maas (born March 2, 1962) is an American former professional football player who was a defensive tackle for the Kansas City Chiefs (1984–1992) and Green Bay Packers (1993) of the National Football League (NFL).
 Maas was selected to the Pro Bowl in 1986 and 1987.
-In 1984 Maas was named The NFL Rookie of the Year by the Associated Press.
+In 1984 Maas was named the NFL Rookie of the Year by the Associated Press.
 He worked as a commentator for Fox Sports from 1996 to 2007.
 From 1998 to 2001, he served as studio anchor and game analyst for NFL games.

+Early life

-Bill's early years were spent in suburban Pennsylvania where he grew up alongside his sister Lizanne (Annie), his brother Murray Xavier, and his adopted Vietnamese brother, Ngo.
+Bill's early years were spent in suburban Philadelphia where he grew up alongside his sister Lizanne (Annie), his brother Murray Xavier, and his adopted Vietnamese brother, Ngo.

-High school career

 Bill Maas played football at Marple Newtown High School but his athletic skills were overlooked, in part because of his team's lack of success on the field.
 During his senior year, the Tigers finished with a 1–9 record.
 The only school that expressed interest in him was the University of Pittsburgh, a college football powerhouse.

 College career

-Bill Maas spearheaded Pitt's defensive fronts of the early 1980s with his play at tackle.
-In 1980, he was part of an elite Pitt team that included future NFL stars Tim Lewis, Jimbo Covert, Dan Marino, Russ Grimm, Mark May, Hugh Green, and Rickey Jackson.
+Maas spearheaded Pitt's defensive fronts of the early 1980s with his play at tackle.
+In 1980, he was part of an elite Pitt team that included future NFL stars Tim Lewis, Jimbo Covert, Chris Doleman, Dan Marino, Russ Grimm, Mark May, Hugh Green, and Rickey Jackson.

 He established himself early when as a freshman he blocked a punt and recorded a sack in Pitt's 1980 Gator Bowl victory over South Carolina.
-He then became a starter for his remaining three years with the Panthers, earning All-America honors in 1982.
+Maas then became a starter for his remaining three years with the Panthers, earning first-team All-America honors in 1982 and third-team in 1983.
 Maas played in the East–West Shrine Game.